 The remainder of the paper is organized as follows.
-In Section 2, we describe the data and present our empirical findings on the relationship between fertility and education in Korea.
+In Section 2, we describe the data and present our empirical findings on the relationship between fertility and education and spillovers in private education spending in Korea.
 In Section 3, we set up the model.
 Section 4 explains how we calibrate the model.
 Section 5 quantifies the importance of the status externality.
 In Section 6, we study the effects of pronatal transfers and education taxes.
 In Section 7 we solve for the optimal policy mix that maximizes the utility of the first generation.
 Section 8 concludes.